-Fund Fina ncial Statements Government-Wide Governmental Funds Fiduciary Funds Statements Scope Entire school (except The activities of the Instances in which the fiduciary funds) Academy that are not Academy administers proprietary or fiduciary, resources on behalf of such as special education someone else, such as and building maintenance. scholarship programs and student activities monies.
-Required Financial · Statement of Net · Balance Sheet · Statement of fiduciary Statements Position · Statement of Net Position · Statement of Revenues, Expenditures · Statement of Changes Activities and Changes in Fund in Fiduciary Net Balances Position Accounting Basis and Accrual accounting and Accrual accounting and Measurement Focus economic resources accounting and current economic resources focus. financial focus. focus.
-Type of All assets and Generally assets expected All assets and liabilities, Assets/Liability liabilities, both to be used up and liabilities Information financial and capital, that come due during the term; funds do not short-term and long- year or soon thereafter; no currently contain capital term. capital assets or long-term assets, although they can.
-T. C A 11 1 liabilities included.
-A 11 1 1'.'
-1 Type of All revenues and Revenues for which cash is Inflow/Outflow expenses during year, received during or soon deductions during the Information regardless of when cash year, regardless of when is received or paid. expenditures when goods cash is received or paid. or services have been received and the related liability is due and payable.
+Fund Fina ncial Statements Government-Wide Statements Governmental Funds Fiduciary Funds Scope Entire school (except fiduciary funds) The activities of the Academy that are not proprietary or fiduciary, such as special education and building maintenance.
+Instances in which the Academy administers resources on behalf of someone else, such as scholarship programs and student activities monies.
+Required Financial Statements Statement of NetPositionStatement ofActivities Balance SheetStatement ofRevenues, Expendituresand Changes in FundBalances Statement of fiduciary Net Position Statement of Changes in Fiduciary Net Position Accounting Basis and Measurement Focus Accrual accounting and economic resources focus.
+Modified accrual accounting and current financial focus.
+Accrual accounting and economic resources focus.
+Type of Assets/Liability Information All assets and liabilities, both financial and capital, short-term and longterm.
+Generally assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets or long-term liabilities included.
+All assets and liabilities, both short-term and long- term; funds do not currently contain capital assets, although they can.
+Type of Inflow/Outflow Information All revenues and expenses during year, regardless of when cash is received or paid.
+Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and the related liability is due and payable.
+All additions and deductions during the year, regardless of when cash is received or paid.